LuisValgoi/cypress-playground/README.md

 - `cy.visit` = Visit the given url
 - `cy.contains` = Get the DOM element containing the text (works partially as well)
 - `cy.get` = Get one or more DOM elements by node name: input, button, etc.
+- `cy.log` = Print a message to the Cypress Command Log.
+- `cy.then` = Enables you to work with the subject yielded from the previous command.

 ### VIEWPORT